 The historian, philologist and writer Sarantos I. Kargakos died today, January 14, 2019, at the age of 82.

-In the news of his death, the President and the Board of Directors of the Indo-Hellenic Society for Culture and Development (ELINEPA) and the Athens Center for Indian and Indo-Hellenic Studies express their condolences to the family of the deceased.
+In the news of his death, the President and the Board of Directors of the Hellenic-Indian Society for Culture and Development (ELINEPA) and the Athens Center for Indian and Indo-Hellenic Studies express their condolences to the family of the deceased.

 Sarantos Kargakos was born in 1937 in Gytheio of Laconia.
 He studied classical literature at the University of Athens and taught at various military and other schools in Athens.